Tax on YouTube Income in India

 • Consultancy service for video design, creation, and optimisation, assisting to reach a big audience

-Income Tax Implication on YouTube Earnings
+Income Tax on YouTube Earnings

 The income tax payable on your YouTube business can be classified under 'Income from Other Sources' or 'Income from Business and Profession'.
 However, in most cases, the earnings are regarded as professional income.
-Since this falls under the service sector, you can choose the standard provisions outlined in the Income-tax Act of 1961.

 If an individual is involved in full-time content creation on YouTube and earns their main income from it, the earnings will be classified as income from business or profession for tax purposes.
 Additionally, if the income from YouTube surpasses earnings from their primary source of income, it will also be considered business or professional income and taxed accordingly under the applicable business income tax rates.

+The taxpayer can benefit from the provisions of presumptive taxation under Section 44ADA.
 If your gross total income surpasses Rs 50 Lakhs or Rs 75 lakhs, you have to undergo a tax audit according to section 44AB.
 The increased limits of Rs.
 75 lakh is subject to a condition that 95% of the receipts must be through online modes.

 Rate of Tax Applicable to YouTube Income?